 For a potent CBD strain that delivers quick relief in the easy to use cartridges for your vape pen, try the AC/DC line by ABX.
 This sativa-dominant strain means that it provides that euphoric, stimulating feel with a low enough THC that the psychoactive effect is not felt.
 The flavor profile of AC/DC offers an earthy, sweet taste to boot.

 3. Product Strength and Potency

 As you research CBD products, you’ll want to pay attention to the strength of any product.
-When CBD oil is extracted, it’s concentrated.
+When CBD oil is extracted, it’s highly concentrated.
 High-concentration products are usually quite potent.

 The right strength will depend on what you’re looking for.
 If you want the medicinal benefits of CBD, then a concentrated product might be right.
 If you’re hoping CBD will help you focus during a study session or a hard workout, then you might want something less potent.

 The good news is most products are labeled in a similar way, which makes it easy to know how much CBD you’re getting.
 A bottle labeled “1,000 mg CBD Oil” has 1,000 milligrams of CBD in it.
 A high-quality product will have anywhere from 250 mg of CBD per fluid ounce, up to 1,000 mg per fluid ounce.
 Choosing which dose is right for your medical needs should always be discussed with your doctor.